 The Siteliner duplicate content check will show you a lot of things but limited to 250 pages and once every 30 days.
 Again, there is a premium version, but the free one will already give you a good impression.
 Just search and you’ll end up on the overview page.
 You’ll see the percentage of internally duplicated content at the top left.

 Don’t panic when you see high numbers, as this duplicate content check also considers excerpts duplicated content: Simply click one of the links and check if it’s indeed the excerpt.
 It obviously links to the post, so if that’s the case, you’re covered.

 Extra Tips: Duplicate Content Tools

-This search query returns ‘about 208 results’ according to Google, which is well over the 10 results CopyScape returned.
+According to Google, this search query returns ‘about 208 results’, which is well over the 10 results CopyScape returned.